DavidBrainard/ISETBioJandJRaw/README.md

   style="display: inline-block; margin: 0 auto; max-width: 300px">

 Noisy response instances and noise-free cone mosaic responses to a larger stimulus which results in 95% Pcorrect are shown below.
+These results are also for a 300 msec integration time.

 <img
   src="/figures/noisy.png"
   alt="Alt text"